Viren070/EmuHaven/README.md

 If you prefer using an EXE file to run the app:

 1. Go to the [latest release](https://github.com/Viren070/Emulator-Manager/releases/latest)

 2. Scroll down to the assets and download `Emulator.Manager.v0.x.x.zip`
 3. Extract the downloaded zip file and inside the extracted folder launch Emulator Manager.exe

 > [!WARNING]
 > Windows Defender will detect the file as a virus since the file is unsigned.
 This is a false positive and can be ignored.
 You can follow the steps below and run the source code instead if you don't want to run an EXE.

-Please consider giving a ⭐ if you find this project helpful.
-Your support is appreciated!

 ### Running from Source